-Multnomah County Library invites you to be a part of Everybody Reads 2018, the library’s 16th annual community reading project, taking place January through March.
+Multnomah County Library invites you to participate in Everybody Reads 2022, the library’s 20th annual community reading project, taking place January through March.
 The book selected is Mira Jacob’s Good Talk: A memoir in conversations.

-Thanks to the support of The Library Foundation, copies of Exit West will be made available to select 9th–12th grade students from around Multnomah County.
+Thanks to the support of The Library Foundation, copies of Good Talk will be provided to 9th–12th grade students from around Multnomah County.
 Content includes mature themes that may be better suited to older students.
 Schools and organizations with the greatest educational and financial need will receive first consideration.
-Each classroom that is selected will receive a classroom set of Exit West and discussion guides with the expectation that the book will be read during the project, February – April, 2018.